wbamberg/otwsu-openwebdocs/slides/otwsu.md

 ## MDN as a standard reference

 * 2012-2015: webplatform.org did not get traction
-* MDN became as the standard reference for the Web
+* MDN became seen as the standard reference for the Web
 * Commitment from the MDN team to be independent

 ---